 Gandhi was raised with strong but various Indian philosophy influences then later explored western ones.
 Plato, Ruskin, Salter, Thoreau, and Tolstoy are said to have been strong influences.

 Gandhi was indeed a remarkable man.
 But he was also very human and apparently not an easy man to deal with.
 This is often true of driven personalities.
 While he was heroic and driven to service, some of that drive came from anger.
-He was motivated to spiritually but not spiritually awakened.
+He was motivated to spirituality but not spiritually awakened.
 He also engaged in some questionable behavior and took some very controversial positions.